cyclic-software/docs/docs/how-to/rest-api-and-dynamodb/part-5.md

 sidebar_position: 5
 ---

-# Securing our database with authentication
+# Securing our database with authentication and Deploying our API to the web

+## Securing our database with authentication

 ![Auth.png](../../../static/img/tutorial/rest-api/Auth.png)